De Anza College Massage Therapy Program vs. Private Massage Schools

 Different states require different numbers of hours.
 Usually, it is somewhere between 300 and 1000 hours to get started.
 But if you think you might want to relocate it is better to get 1000 hours and take the national board certification through the NCBTMB.
 Many cruise ship jobs require national certification.
 Here is a list of all the different state requirements.

 It was probably a little too easy to get started in massage and bodywork professions in California in 1998 when I first went to massage school, but things have changed a lot since then.
 At that time there were a lot of massage parlors acting as fronts for prostitution.
 Legitimate massage professionals got tired of being lumped in with sex workers.

 A group of professional bodyworkers and citizens got together and set up the California Massage Therapy Council and helped to pass laws to raise the standards for massage professionals.
 At the time of this writing, the state requirement for California is 500 hours, and the US national certification is 1000 hours.
 Some massage therapists never took the state boards when they began to be required and were grandfathered in under special provisions.

 How Many Hours of Training Do You Need to become a Massage Therapist?

-In most states you really do need to be certified There are still a few states that do not require any kind of certification, but they are becoming fewer by the year.
+In most states, you do need to be certified.
+There are still a few states that do not require any certification, but they are becoming fewer by the year.
 You can be fined and even arrested for practicing without a city license or state or national certification for massage in some jurisdictions.